Vietnam Human Rights Network: Annual Report of the VNHRN

 The Vietnam Human Rights Network has published its annual reports on Human Rights in Vietnam as of 2009.
-The reports outline recent human rights developments in Vietnam and egregious human rights violations by the government of Vietnam against its citizens' fundamental rights.
-As cooperative works of many human rights activists in Vietnam and in the Diaspora, those annual reports give a truthful picture of the human rights situation in Vietnam.
-Original stories are cross-checked and compared with related sources, such as social networks (Facebook, individual blogs, Twitter, etc.), international news or research organizations, and even Vietnamese government news sources and data.
-The reports include several chapters corresponding to the fundamental human rights set forth by the Universal Declaration of Human Rights.
-Recommendations include concrete and feasible propositions sent to the Vietnam government.
-The reports also include appendices listing prisoners of conscience currently held in jail.

 Award

 On May 27, 2018, The Visual Artists Guild presented the Vietnam Human Rights Network with the Spirit of Tiananmen Award for its human rights activities over the past two decades on the 28th anniversary of the Tiananmen Square protests and massacre.

 Criticism

 The existence and activities of VNHRN have drawn fierce criticism from the Vietnamese authorities as "a reactionary organization of Vietnamese in exile... hiding behind the shield of 'democracy and human rights' to oppose the Vietnamese government through slander and distortions."